 Our MA offering is part of the Intercollegiate Masters programme offered in partnership with King’s College London and University College London, creating one of the biggest clusters of classics scholars in the world.
 Our MA courses offer an unparalleled menu of taught courses which cover every aspect of the classical world, drawing on the internationally acclaimed research of all partner colleges.
 They provide ideal training for those considering further research, as well as an additional year of high level study for those seeking to build on their undergraduate qualification.

 Teaching for the MA degree is agreed in the spring each year, and courses on offer vary depending on staff availability.
-To get a flavour of what may be available, have a look at our page of course offerings for students beginning the MA in 2018 - as you'll see, you can also look at the courses offered by KCL and UCL to our intercollegiate students.
+You can find out which modules will be offered on the intercollegiate programmes in 2018-2019 here - as you'll see, you can also look at the courses offered by KCL and UCL to our intercollegiate students.

 MA students not only have access to the library and archives at Royal Holloway, but also to the University of London central library, the Institute of Classical Studies library and the libraries of KCL and UCL.